SPEAKERS & WORKSHOP SESSIONS

 Moderator Gabrielle Eitienne (Revival Taste Collective), plus a farmer panel

-A fun, exciting series of 5-minute speed presentations highlighting community work.
+An exciting series of quick 5-minute presentations highlighting community work.

 Healthy Native North Carolinians